TotalSocial-team/Total-Social-Networking-site/README.md

 # Total-Social-Networking-site
-This is all the cod or Total Social.
+This is all the code for Total Social.
+Nothing left out!